20GotoTen/es-theme-retrofix/README.md

 Notice:
 -------
 - All system logos, game artwork, screenshots and trademarks are copyright of their respective owners.
-- This theme uses a custom Batocera logo I created purely for fun for my own use.
-Do not use it in your own work.
 - Commercial distribution is prohibited.
 - The inclusion of this theme in "all-in-one" or "preloaded" distributions is prohibited.